BenKaehler/q2-makarsa/jossPaper/makarsa.md

 inference SpiecEasi and FlashWeave by the parameter options `spiec-easi` and `flashweave` respectively.
 Specifically, **q2-makarsa** makes available:

-* All of [SpiecEasi's](https://github.com/zdk123/SpiecEasi). features except batch-mode execution (thread-level parallelism is supported);
+* All of [SpiecEasi's](https://github.com/zdk123/SpiecEasi) features except
+  batch-mode execution (thread-level parallelism is supported);
 * [FlashWeave's](https://github.com/meringlab/FlashWeave.jl) `learn_network`
   features in their entirety.

-The universial visialisation method is accessed by the option `visualise-network`.
-This option combined with QIIME 2 `view` tool allows the user to understand the infered ecological network is a variety of ways.
+The universal visualisation method is accessed by the option `visualise-network`.
+This option combined with QIIME 2 `view` tool allows the user to understand the inferred ecological network is a variety of ways.

 * The network is interactive and its overall size and shape on the screen can be manipulated manually within the user's browser.
 * A publication ready image of the network can be saved to the local device in PNG format.
 * Network nodes can be selected and information on which feature (eg. ASVs, OTUs, MVs, taxa, peptides)  is represented by the node, statistics, and various centrality measures for the node will be displayed.